elephantscale/es-training-new/cybersecurity-common/slides/Security-Intro.md

 ## "Interbe" - Everything is connected
 * President Biden asks Putin not to attack critical infrastructure
-  * Ransomware hacker tell wheat producers “you are not critical infrastructure”
+  * Ransomware hacker tell wheat producers "you are not critical infrastructure"
-  * If one team listens, another will come in: “Market economy!
+  * If one team listens, another will come in: "Market economy!

 ![](../images/sec-intro-05.png)